Beddon History, Family Crest & Coats of Arms

 The history of the Beddon family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in the Pas-de-Calais region of Normandy here the family lived before coming to England with the Norman Conquest and settling in the county of Essex.
 Other records show the name could have been a baptismal name derived from the expression the son of Beatrice from the nickname Bete.

 Early Origins of the Beddon family

 The surname Beddon was first found in Shropshire, where "Walter De Betton had a freehold estate at Betton-Strange, near Shrewsbury, in the reign of Edward I. William Betton, fourth in descent from Walter, was seated at Great Berwick prior to the reign of Henry IV."
 Betton Strange is today a hamlet in the civil parish of Berrington and home to Betton Strange Hall which was built in the 1800s.

-Important Dates for the Beddon family
+Early History of the Beddon family

 This web page shows only a small excerpt of our Beddon research.
 Another 230 words (16 lines of text) covering the years 1285, 1316, 1327, 1379, 1397, 1399, 1543, 1582, 1583, 1598, 1620, 1625, 1661 and 1779 are included under the topic Early Beddon History in all our PDF Extended History products and printed products wherever possible.